Powerful Knockoffs via Minimizing Reconstructability: Introduction

 First, our work draws heavily from the literature on sampling model-X knockoffs.
-Initially, \cite{fxknock} introduced the fixed-X knockoff framework and suggested creating knockoffs which minimize the MAC. \cite{mxknockoffs2018} built on \cite{fxknock} to introduce the model-X knockoffs filter, demonstrate how to sample knockoffs for Gaussian designs, and prove the existence of nontrivial knockoffs for general designs.
-Notably, \cite{mxknockoffs2018} also suggested generating knockoffs which minimize the MAC metric, although in their discussion they note the possibility of increased power from alternate knockoff constructions.
-Since then, several works have developed techniques to sample knockoffs for non-Gaussian designs. \cite{genehunting2017} developed a method to sample knockoffs for discrete Markov chains, and \cite{knockoffsmass2018} demonstrated how to sample knockoffs for some Bayesian networks.
-Most recently, \cite{metro2019} characterized all knockoff distributions and developed efficient algorithms to sample knockoffs in great generality, using tools from Markov Chain Monte Carlo (MCMC).
+Initially, \citet{fxknock} introduced the fixed-X knockoff framework and suggested creating knockoffs which minimize the MAC. \citet{mxknockoffs2018} built on \citet{fxknock} to introduce the model-X knockoffs filter, demonstrate how to sample knockoffs for Gaussian designs, and prove the existence of nontrivial knockoffs for general designs.
+Notably, \citet{mxknockoffs2018} also suggested generating knockoffs which minimize the MAC metric, although in their discussion they note the possibility of increased power from alternate knockoff constructions.
+Since then, several works have developed techniques to sample knockoffs for non-Gaussian designs. \citet{genehunting2017} developed a method to sample knockoffs for discrete Markov chains, and \citet{knockoffsmass2018} demonstrated how to sample knockoffs for some Bayesian networks.
+When the true model is unknown, \cite{deepknock2018, jordon2018knockoffgan} showed how to use deep generative networks and generative adversarial networks (GANs), respectively, to generate approximate knockoff constructions.
+Most recently, \citet{metro2019} characterized all knockoff distributions and developed efficient algorithms to sample exact knockoffs in great generality, using tools from Markov Chain Monte Carlo (MCMC).
 However, very little of the existing literature has discussed \textit{which} knockoffs to generate, and most works have assumed implicitly that weaker feature-knockoff correlations improve power.
-Indeed, \cite{metro2019} did not even simulate the power of their general knockoff sampler---instead, they reported the MAC as a proxy for knockoff quality.
+Indeed, \citet{metro2019} did not even simulate the power of their general knockoff sampler---instead, they reported the MAC as a proxy for knockoff quality.
 The point of our paper is to demonstrate that the MAC heuristic can fail spectacularly and to propose a solution to this problem.

-Second, four recent papers \citep{altsign2017, multiknock2018, ciknockoff2019, ke2020} have observed that knockoffs can sometimes lose power in correlated settings, and \cite{rank2017} prove the consistency of lasso-based knockoffs under certain conditions on the feature-knockoff distribution.
+Second, four recent papers (\citet{altsign2017, multiknock2018, ciknockoff2019, ke2020}) have observed that knockoffs can sometimes lose power in correlated settings, and \citet{rank2017} prove the consistency of lasso-based knockoffs under certain conditions on the feature-knockoff distribution.
 Our work differs substantially from these, but we will be better able to explain why after we have formally introduced the reconstruction effect.
 See Section \ref{subsec::reconstlitcomp} for detailed comparisons to each of these works.